pulumi/terraform-provider-vsphere/website/docs/r/compute_cluster.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the cluster.
-* `datacenter_id` - (Required) The [managed object ID][docs-about-morefs] of
+* `datacenter_id` - (Required) The managed object ID of
   the datacenter to create the cluster in.
 Forces a new resource if changed.
 * `folder` - (Optional) The relative path to a folder to put this cluster in.
   This is a path relative to the datacenter you are deploying the cluster to.
-  Example: for the `dc1` datacenter, and a provided `folder` of `foo/bar`, Terraform will place a cluster named `terraform-compute-cluster-test` in a host folder located at `/dc1/host/foo/bar`, with the final inventory path being `/dc1/host/foo/bar/terraform-datastore-cluster-test`.
+  Example: for the `dc1` datacenter, and a provided `folder` of `foo/bar`, The provider will place a cluster named `compute-cluster-test` in a host folder located at `/dc1/host/foo/bar`, with the final inventory path being `/dc1/host/foo/bar/datastore-cluster-test`.
 * `tags` - (Optional) The IDs of any tags to attach to this resource.
-See [here][docs-applying-tags] for a reference on how to apply tags.

-[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider
-[docs-applying-tags]: /docs/providers/vsphere/r/tag.html#using-tags-in-a-supported-resource

 ~> **NOTE:** Tagging support requires vCenter 6.0 or higher.

 * `custom_attributes` - (Optional) A map of custom attribute ids to attribute value strings to set for the datastore cluster.
-See [here][docs-setting-custom-attributes] for a reference on how to set values for custom attributes.

-[docs-setting-custom-attributes]: /docs/providers/vsphere/r/custom_attribute.html#using-custom-attributes-in-a-supported-resource

 ~> **NOTE:** Custom attributes are unsupported on direct ESXi connections and require vCenter.

 ### Host management options

-The following settings control cluster membership or tune how hosts are managed within the cluster itself by Terraform.
+The following settings control cluster membership or tune how hosts are managed within the cluster itself by the provider.

-* `host_system_ids` - (Optional) The [managed object IDs][docs-about-morefs] of
+* `host_system_ids` - (Optional) The managed object IDs of
   the hosts to put in the cluster.
 * `host_cluster_exit_timeout` - The timeout for each host maintenance mode operation when removing hosts from a cluster.
 The value is specified in